 3.6.5.
 "Verification" means evaluating whether a measurement system's outputs agree with applied reference values within one or more predetermined thresholds for acceptance.

 3.6.6.
-"Response time" means the difference in time between the change of the component to be measured at the reference point and a measurement system’s response of 90 per cent of the final reading (t90) with the sampling nozzle tip being defined as the reference point, whereby the change of the measured component is at least 60 per cent full scale (FS) and takes place in less than 0.1 seconds.
+"Response time" means the difference in time between the change of the component to be measured at the reference point and a measurement system’s response of 90 per cent of the final reading (t90) with the sampling nozzle inlet being defined as the reference point, whereby the change of the measured component is at least 60 per cent full scale (FS) and takes place in less than 0.1 seconds.
 The response time consists of the delay time to the system and of the rise time of the system.

-[3.7.
-Placeholder – Definitions relevant to non-friction braking
+3.7.
+Non-friction braking

 3.7.1.
-"Non-friction braking" in the context of this UN GTR means the decelerating of the vehicle by different technical means without using the mechanical braking system, e.g. such as regenerative braking.
+"Non-friction braking" in the context of this UN GTR means the decelerating of the vehicle also by different technical means without using solely the friction braking system, e.g. such as regenerative braking.

 3.7.2.
-"Friction braking" means the decelerating of the vehicle by using the mechanical braking system.
+"Friction braking" means the decelerating of the vehicle by using the friction braking system where the brake forces are generated by friction between two parts of the vehicle moving relatively to one another.

 3.7.3.
 "Electric machine" means an energy converter transforming between electrical and mechanical energy.